ahlstromcj/seq66/README.md

         *   Removed PortMidi Java configuration parsing code.
         *   Important fixes to NSM sessions.
         *   Added 'one-shot' option the the 'usr' file's record-style setting.
+        *   Improved support for making the user-interface smaller, and 4x4 sets.
     *   Version 0.95.0:
         *   Updated almost all settings to use "name = variable" convention to improve readability.
 This will change the format of config-files